-fit an object of class MArrayLM, i.e.\ the output of the functions eBayes and lmFit from the limma package. coef column number or name corresponding to the coefficient or contrast of interest.
+fit an object of class MArrayLM, i.e.\ the output of the functions $eBayes$ and $lmFit$ from the \pmb{limma} package. coef column number or name corresponding to the coefficient or contrast of interest.
 For details, see the argument coef of the function topTable in limma . moderate should the limma t-statistic be considered?
-If FALSE, the ordinary t-statistic is used in the transformation to a SAM or EBAM object.
+If FALSE, the ordinary t-statistic is used in the trasnsformation to a SAM or EBAM object.
 If TRUE, it is expected that fit is the output of eBayes.
 Otherwise, fit can be the result of lmFit or eBayes. sam.control further arguments for the SAM analysis.
-See samControl for these arguments, which should only be changed if they are fully understood. delta the minimum posterior probability for a gene to be called differentially ex- pressed (or more generally, for a variable to be called significant) in an EBAM analysis.
+See samControl for these arguments, which should only be changed if they are fully understood which should only be changed if they are fully understood.

+the minimum posterior probability for a gene to be called differentially expressed (or more generally, for a variable to be called significant) in an EBAM analysis.
 For details, see ebam.
 Please note that the meaning of delta differs substantially between sam and ebam ebam.control further arguments for an EBAM analysis.
 See ebamControl for these arguments, which should only be changed if their meaning is fully understood.